redsox2002/SREChallenge/Terraform/README.md

 # Provisioning and Configuring Servers with Terraform

-Terraform will create infrastructure in AWS EC2 as well as configure the instances with java, nodejs, ruby and run TestInfra unit tests.
+Terraform will create infrastructure in AWS EC2 as well as configure the instances with java, nodejs, ruby and run Goss unit tests.
 This is a single click solution and tries to make everything as automated as possible.

 # Before Using